veez21/IntelliBoost/README.md

 ## Features
 List will be coming up soon!
-Logs are in /data/intelliboost (/data = Internal Storage, unless you're the chosen one)
+Logs are in /data/intelliboost/logs (/data is not the "Internal storage" of most file explorers!
+Youn need to go to the root partion, then data)

 Profiles (can be activated through UI)
 - Battery profile => will not be made.
 This is beacause the multitasking profile is already biased to battery, and further degaration in performace will only cause much much more lags and a overall instability, and a unenjoyable use of your phone